sagemath/trac_to_gh/Issue 11.md

 # Issue 11: doctest failure in functions/special.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/11

 Original creator: was